Delirium is more common in older adults. Other things that may raise the risk are:

 - Having severe health problems, such as dementia, stroke, seizures, or tumors

-- Serious infections, such as meningitis, pneumonia, and urinary tract infections
+- Having infections, such as pneumonia or a urinary tract infection

 - Alcohol or drug abuse

 - A severe lack of sleep or fluids

 - Problems passing stool

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 A cognitive exam will also be done.
 This may be enough to make the diagnosis.

 These tests may be done when more information is needed: